 The imperial topaz earrings are another example of JAR’s skill at blending colours and gemstones.
 Each pendant is set with an elongated oval-cut imperial topaz enhanced by rubies and diamonds — an unusual combination of red, orange and white not typically found in jewellery.
 Barkin famously wore these earrings on the night of the Academy Awards in 2005.

-The above ring was a gift from JAR on Taylor’s 70th birthday.
+The ring below was a gift from JAR on Taylor’s 70th birthday.
 It features an articulated heart set with a diamond ‘E’ on one side and an infinity sign on the reverse, mounted in platinum.
 The simplicity and sentimentality of the design is representative of JAR’s use of single-cut diamonds — diamonds cut in the old-fashioned manner with only eight facets on the table and eight on the pavilion, creating a much softer brilliance.

 Single-cut stones have become a JAR trademark.
 Single-cut diamonds elevate each jewel without overwhelming the overall design, at the same time offering a subtle nod to antique jewellery and the history of diamond-cutting.